Pull-back and push-forward functors for holonomic modules over Cherednik algebras: The category of holonomic modules

-Next, we note that $\End_{\H(P)}(L) = \kk$ for any irreducible $\H(P)$-module by Dixmier's Lemma.
-Then \cite[Proposition~9.4]{DadeMathZ} says that $\End_{\H(N)}(\Ind^N_P L)$ is a crossed product of $\uN(L)$ over $\End_{\H(P)}(L)$.
-Thus, $\End_{\H(N)}(\Ind^N_P L)$ must be a twisted group algebra of $\uN(L)$, giving (i).
+Next, we note that $\End_{\H(\Pa)}(L) = \kk$ for any irreducible $\H(\Pa)$-module by Dixmier's Lemma since $L$ is of countable dimension over $\kk$ and the latter is algebraically closed.
+Then \cite[Proposition~9.4]{DadeMathZ} says that $\End_{\H(N)}(\Ind^N_{\Pa} L)$ is a crossed product of $\uN(L)$ over $\End_{\H(\Pa)}(L)$.
+Thus, $\End_{\H(N)}(\Ind^N_{\Pa} L)$ must be a twisted group algebra of $\uN(L)$, giving (i).
 Then (ii) follows directly from (i) and \cite[Theorem~10.6]{DadeAnnals}; we note here that condition (8.1c) in the definition of \say{lying over} given in \cite{DadeAnnals} is redundant for strongly graded rings.

 Finally, claim (iii) follows from \cite[Theorem~10.10]{DadeAnnals}. \end{proof}